Track description

 Goals/objectives and Areas

-This track focuses on advancing our knowledge of what makes communities, cities, and regions more resilient in the face of accelerating and interconnected shocks and stresses, from the COVID-19 pandemic to climate change.
-The concept of resilience is closely related to sustainability and integral to the Sustainable Development Goals, but it is not limited to environmental challenges.
-Resilience represents an interdisciplinary, holistic, and proactive approach for tackling interconnected and complex problems that cut across the urban-rural divide.
+In this track, the objective is to expand our understanding of what makes cities and regions more resilient in the face of escalating global ecological crises and associated changes such as those induced by climate change.
+The concept of resilience is an interdisciplinary, holistic, and proactive approach to addressing interconnected and complex problems that have a regional perspective, relying on urban-rural cooperation in territorial development.
+The concept of resilience is closely related to sustainability and integral to the Sustainable Development Goals, but it is not limited only to environmental challenges.
+It also encompasses social and technological aspects with a future conscious-strategic way of thinking as well as planning.
+The resilience of the complex socio-ecological-technical systems (SETS) of cities and regions involves various actors, sectors, and systems across spatial and temporal scales.
+SETS encompass the human-made built environment, including the physical aspects such as buildings, infrastructure, and anthropogenically modified open spaces.
 The Resilience Alliance defines social-ecological resilience as a system’s ability to withstand change and still maintain the same functions and structures, to self-organize, and to learn and adapt.
-It is necessary to seek a balance between resilience as an attempt to maintain the status quo and transformative resilience, which seeks to avoid collapse through change.
+It is essential to strike a balance between resilience as an attempt to maintain the status quo and transformative resilience, which aims to avoid collapse through change.
 This regular and rhythmic dance between chaos and order, between stability and transformation is fundamental to complex adaptive systems.

-The aim of the sessions in this track is to bring together the latest insights on what urban and regional resilience means in today’s world in crisis.
-We also aim to identify innovations that are enhancing communities’ resilience (broadly defined) in different urban areas or regions.
+It is becoming increasingly clear that urban resilience is not only a concern for cities but also affects entire regions.
+The sessions in this track aim to bring together the latest insights on what urban and regional resilience means in today’s world in crisis.
+We also aim to identify various innovations that are enhancing communities’ resilience, including socio-cultural innovations in different urban areas or regions.

 Examples of topics that would fit in this track include: